 Assumptions and inputs used in valuation techniques include benchmark interest rate curves, credit and funding spreads used in estimating discount rates, bond and equity prices, equity index prices, foreign exchange rates, levels of market volatility and correlation, (refer to "Note 10h Valuation of assets and liabilities classified as Level 3").
-The discount curves used by the Group incorporate the funding and credit characteristics of the instruments to which they are applied.
+The discount curves used by the Group probability-weighted future expected payoff for the option.
+The resulting probability-weighted expected payoff is then discounted using discount factors generated from industry standard yield curve modeling techniques and models.
+The option pricing model may incorporate the funding and credit characteristics of the instruments to which they are applied.